1. Macro-Economic Environment:

 Challenges

-Pricing pressure from customers
+Pricing and inflationary pressure from clients

 7. Segment wise Performance: